Virginia Beach Trusts Attorneys

 Qualified Personal Residence Trusts

 A Qualified Personal Residence Trust (QPRT) allows you to give away your house or vacation home at a significant discount, freeze its value for estate tax purposes, and continue to live in it.

 With a QPRT, You transfer the title to your house to the trust while reserving the right to live in the house for a specified number of years.
 After you live in the home for a set amount, it will pass on to your children or other beneficiaries without incurring additional estate or gift taxes.

 You can continue living in the home at the end of the specified period.
 Still, you will have to pay rent to your family or designated beneficiary to avoid including the residence in your estate.
 The benefit of this trust is that it can reduce the value of your taxable estate, though the rent income does have income tax consequences for your family.

 Another benefit of the QPRT is that it also serves as an excellent asset/creditor protection vehicle since you no longer technically own the property once the trust is established.
 Your residence is transferred to the QPRT.

 Trusts for Minors

 Clients throughout Virginia Beach turn to our skilled attorneys to devise comprehensive strategies to leave money to their children or grandchildren in a trust.
 This is typically done to ensure the money will be there for the children’s benefit, such as support, education, medical expenses, etc. Once the children reach a certain age or achievement level (such as obtaining a bachelor’s degree), they can take money out of the trust to do as they please.

-Spendthrift trusts are usually created to protect the beneficiaries’ assets from themselves and creditors.
+Finally, spendthrift trusts are designed to protect the beneficiary's inheritance from creditors by providing limits on how much money they can access at any given time.
+This type of trust is often used to provide financial security for those who are unable to manage their own finances.
 Spendthrift beliefs have an independent trustee who has complete control over the distribution of assets held in the trust.